-How long will you work or study for, your routine – when you start, when is the next break and when you finish.
+How long will you work or study for?
+Set up a routine – when you start, when is the next break and when you finish.
 Most importantly, set a functional workspace which allows you to focus on work without distractions.
 Having a study space can help you divide your personal space into a space for work and space for relaxing.
 It is crucial for stress management not to bring work into bed or any place meant for relaxation and the other way around.

 2. Too many distractions

 As students, online classes require long hours of sitting in front of computer screens and focusing on complex topics.
 Attending class from the comfort of our own home sometimes makes it difficult to establish a state of concentration or flow for a longer period of time.
-Email, TV and social media can all throw us off as it may seem simple to indulge in a few minutes, but it’s very possible to be distracted for hours.
+Email, TV and social media can all throw us off.
+It is simple to indulge in a few minutes, but it’s very possible to be distracted for hours.

 Tip: Minimise distractions.

-If you don’t live in a quiet environment, invest in noise-cancelling headphones or use ear plugs.
-Put your phone away while studying, for example in a drawer or on the other end of the room.
+If you don’t live in a quiet environment, invest in noise-cancelling headphones or ear plugs.
+Put your phone away while studying, for example in a drawer or in another room.
 This method has been proven to decrease the chances of getting up from the desk because you will need more effort to reach your phone during work.

 3. Social isolation